Bill to help relocate Washington Capitals, Wizards sails through 1st Virginia legislative hearing

 “This is a bad deal for every taxpayer in Virginia.
 We are saddling our children and grandchildren with 40 years of debt payments to help a billionaire get wealthier and wealthier," said Andrew Macdonald, a former Alexandria city council member and an organizer of the Coalition to Stop the Arena at Potomac Yard, which held a rally on Capitol Square a day earlier.

 The committee advanced a substitute version of the legislation that was initially introduced by Democratic Del.
 Luke Torian.
-It included a newly added provision that would require legislators to act on it again next year to go into effect.
+It included a newly added provision that would require legislators to sign off on the deal again next year in order for the legislation to go into effect, something critics of the project cheered.

 Monica Dixon, president of external affairs and chief administrative officer for Monumental, said the company was “very pleased" with Friday's developments.

-“We'll take a look at it, but don't expect we'll have any major concerns,” Dixon said of the revised bill.
+“We'll take a look at it, but don't expect we'll have any major concerns,” Dixon said of the revised bill, which is likely to see further revisions as it goes through the legislative process.

 Sen. L. Louise Lucas, who chairs the Senate finance committee, has said she wants consideration of increased public school funding, toll relief for her Hampton Roads region and legalized recreational cannabis sales in conjunction with the arena deal.